Sector Update: Consumer Stocks Mixed in Afternoon Trading

-Consumer stocks were mixed Friday afternoon, with the Consumer Staples Select Sector SPDR Fund (XLP) increasing 0.3% and the Consumer Discretionary Select Sector SPDR Fund (XLY) falling 4.2%.
+Consumer stocks were mixed Wednesday afternoon, with the Consumer Staples Select Sector SPDR Fund (XLP) increasing 0.8% and the Consumer Discretionary Select Sector SPDR Fund (XLY) shedding 0.7%.

-In corporate news, Coca-Cola (KO) shares gained 1% after it said Friday it will appeal the US Tax Court decision in the ongoing case over a tax liability between the company and the Internal Revenue Service.
+In corporate news, Walt Disney (DIS) raised its full-year earnings growth outlook following a better-than-expected fiscal Q3, while the firm said its combined streaming businesses achieved profitability earlier than expected.
+Separately, Disney said it may have to pay up to an additional $5 billion to Comcast's (CMCSA) NBC Universal unit for its 33% stake in Hulu.
+Disney shares were falling 3.1%.

+Airbnb (ABNB) shares tumbled 14%.
+The company's Q2 earnings late Tuesday declined more than expected as its cost base ballooned.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.